Reilly Opelka: 2020: Second ATP title, Masters 1000 quarterfinal

-2021: US Open fourth round, Masters 1000 final, top 20 debut
+2021: Masters 1000 final, top 20 debut

 Opelka chose not to defend his Delray Beach title.
-He instead began the season at the Great Ocean Road Open as the sixth seed, but lost to Botic van de Zandschulp in the second round.
+Instead, he began the season at the Great Ocean Road Open as the sixth seed, but lost to Botic van de Zandschulp in the second round.
 At the Australian Open, he beat Lu Yen-hsun before losing to 27th seed Taylor Fritz, despite holding match points in the fourth set.

 In Rome, Opelka beat Richard Gasquet, Lorenzo Musetti, Aslan Karatsev and Federico Delbonis to reach his first Masters semifinal, where he lost to Rafael Nadal.

 Seeded 32nd at the French Open, Opelka beat clay-court specialists Andrej Martin and Jaume Munar to reach the third round, his best showing at this Grand Slam event, where he lost to Daniil Medvedev.

 Partnering Jannik Sinner, he won his first doubles title at the Atlanta Open defeating Steve Johnson and Jordan Thompson.
-As a result he entered the top 100 in doubles at No. 89 on August 2, 2021.
+As a result, he entered the top 100 in doubles at No. 89 on August 2, 2021.
 At the same tournament in singles he fell in the quarterfinals to Taylor Fritz.

 At the Canada Masters in Toronto, he reached his second Masters 1000 semifinal by defeating Nick Kyrgios, 14th seed Grigor Dimitrov, Lloyd Harris and 10th seed Roberto Bautista Agut.
 He then upset 3rd seed and world No. 3, Stefanos Tsitsipas, to reach his first ATP Masters 1000 final.
 It was also his first win over a top 5 player.
 Opelka would lose to 1st seed and world No. 2 Daniil Medvedev in the final.
 With this successful run, he entered the top 25 in the ATP singles rankings for the first time at world No. 23 on August 16, 2021.

 At the US Open, Opelka reached the fourth round of a Major for the first time in his career.
 There, he lost to Lloyd Harris in four sets.
 From this run, he cracked the top 20 in the ATP singles rankings for the first time at world No. 19 on September 13, 2021.